Mohawk language: Current status

-Kanatsiohareke (Gah-nah-jo-ha-lay-gay), meaning "Place of the clean pot", is a small Mohawk community on the north bank of the Mohawk River, west of Fonda, New York.[1]
+Kanatsiohareke (meaning "place of the clean pot"), is a small Mohawk community on the north bank of the Mohawk River, west of Fonda, New York.[1]
 Kanatsiohareke was created to be a "Carlisle Indian Boarding School in Reverse", teaching Mohawk language and culture.[2]
 Located at the ancient homeland of the Kanienkehaka (Mohawk), it was re-established in September 1993 under the leadership of Thomas R. Porter (Sakokwenionkwas-"The One Who Wins").[3]
 The community must raise their own revenue and frequently hold cultural presentations, workshops, and academic events, including an annual Strawberry Festival.[4]
 A craft shop on site features genuine handmade Native crafts from all over North America.

 The primary mission of the community is to try to preserve traditional values, culture, language and lifestyles in the guidance of the Kaienerekowa (Great Law of Peace).[5]
-Kanatsiohareke, Inc. is a non-profit organization under IRS code 501c3.
+Kanatsiohareke, Inc. is a non-profit organization under IRS code 501(c)(3).

 In 2006, over 600 people were reported to speak the language in Canada, many of them elderly.

 Kahnawake is located at a metropolitan location, near central Montreal, Quebec, Canada.
 As Kahnawake is located near Montreal, many individuals speak both English and French, and this has contributed to a decline in the use of Mohawk language over the past century.
 The Mohawk Survival School, the first immersion program was established in 1979.
 The school's mission was to revitalize Mohawk language.
 To examine how successful the program had been, questionnaire was given to the Kahnawake residents following the first year.
 The results indicated that teaching towards younger generation have been successful and showed an increase in the ability to speak the language in private settings, as well as an increase in the mixing of Mohawk in English conversations were found.